 It is tough convincing the customers to take a survey.
 However, we cannot let out efforts go in vain.
-Their feedback matters and we need to use all the possible tactics to get them answer your survey questions.
+Customers’ feedback matters and we need to use all the possible tactics to get them answer your survey questions.
 Here is what you can convince your customer to take a survey:

 Warn them in advance